termon/placement-handbook/src/pages/on-placement.md

 ## Responsibilities

-On commencement of a placement there are certain repsonsibilites placed on the student, the employer and the overall supervision of the student during the placement.
+On commencement of a placement there are certain responsibilites placed on the student, the employer and the overall supervision of the student during the placement.

 ### The Student